-Beginning September 2015, you can apply for group leader and fellow positions year round.
+You may apply for group leader and fellow positions year round.
 Completed applications will be reviewed as promptly as possible; however, candidates will generally be notified of the outcome a few weeks after our internal application review deadlines (April 1, August 1, and December 1).

 We support our scientists by providing access to tools, space, and staff, allowing them to focus on their research.
 All labs at Janelia are internally funded, requiring no extramural grants, and our scientists have no formal teaching duties and minimum administrative responsibilities.

 Who Are We Looking For?

 We seek highly interactive and collaborative scientists from a range of career stages and disciplines, including biology, chemistry, computer science, physics, and engineering.
 Strong candidates identify an important problem, clearly articulate how solving the problem will have a large impact on the field, and present a plausible strategy for solving that problem.
 Such a strategy will almost always be bold and will often be risky.